-Some people may associate online ESL classes with one-on-one tutoring, but group classes are also a thing.
+Some people may associate managing online ESL classes with one-on-one tutoring, but group classes are also a thing.

 Online group classes are an effective way to capitalize on time and finances, so some online ESL companies offer them.